muswain/serverless-aws-step-functions/README.md

 ### Locally

-In order to test the hello function locally, run the following command:
+In order to test the user function locally, run the following command:

-- `npx sls invoke local -f sayHello` if you're using NPM
+- `npx sls invoke local -f GetUsers` if you're using NPM
-- `yarn sls invoke local -f sayHello` if you're using Yarn
+- `yarn sls invoke local -f GetUsers` if you're using Yarn

 Check the [sls invoke local command documentation](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) for more information.